Evgenykurakin1989/ASR_scraping_proxy/README.md

-Flask web services for AWS scraping
+Flask web services for Amamzon scraping
 ===========

 The purpose of this project is to get data of Amazon product by ASINS.